zulip/zulip-mobile/docs/howto/dev-server.md

 server inside the VM.

-To make the forwarder listen on all network interfaces, just add the following line to a file `~/.zulip-vagrant-config` of the host computer (and create the file if it doesn't already exist):
+To make the forwarder listen on all network interfaces, just add the following line to a file `~/.zulip-vagrant-config` on the host computer (and create the file if it doesn't already exist):
 ```
 HOST_IP_ADDR 0.0.0.0